Baseball is back.

-It took a record-setting contract to lure Scherzer to the Big Apple.
-The three-time Cy Young award winner will earn an average annual salary of over $43 million with the Mets, the highest in MLB history.
+It took a record-setting three-year, $130 million contract to lure Max Scherzer from Hollywood to the Big Apple.
+The three-time Cy Young award winner will earn an average annual salary of over $43 million with the New York Mets, the highest in MLB history.
 Scherzer, whose last deal had an average annual value of $30 million, blew past fellow ace Gerrit Cole’s previous AAV record of $36 million.

-Cole now sits behind Scherzer as the second-highest paid player in basebll.
-The New York Yankees right-hander just finished up the second season of his nine-year, $324 million deal.
+Cole now sits behind Scherzer as the second-highest paid player in baseball.
+The New York Yankees right-hander is in the third season of his nine-year, $324 million deal.

 Los Angeles Angels superstar Mike Trout trails Cole by less than $500K in average annual salary at $35.54 million.
-The three-time MVP inked a 12-year, $426.5 million extension ahead of the 2019 season.
+The three-time MVP inked a 12-year, $426.5 million extension ahead of the 2019 campaign.

-Washington Nationals star right-hander Stephen Strasburg and Angels third baseman Anthony Rendon round out the top five, each at $35 million.
+Washington Nationals star right-hander Stephen Strasburg and Angels third baseman Anthony Rendon are right behind Correa at $35 million, tied for fifth.

-Here’s a full look at the highest-paid MLB players for next season based on average annual salary, according to Spotrac (players who signed deals this offseason in bold):
+Here’s a full look at the highest-paid MLB players for this season based on average annual salary, according to Spotrac (players who signed free-agent deals or extensions this past offseason in bold):